bp4924/BP-SQL-Employee-Tracker/README.md

 ## Description

-       This app allows a business leader to quickly access key information needed to manage manage the departments, roles, and employees in the company in order to organize and plan the business.
+       This app allows a business leader to quickly access key information needed to manage the departments, roles, and employees in the company in order to organize and plan the business.

 ## Dependencies